Scaling Up On-Device LLMs via Active-Weight Swapping Between DRAM and Flash: Evaluation

 \textbf{Models.} To assess end-to-end performance, we test popular LLMs, including the Llama and Mixtral series, with model sizes ranging from 7B to 56B parameters.
 All LLMs undergo 4-bit quantization using \textit{Q4\_0}, a widely used technique that has minimal impact on accuracy.
 For the technique evaluation, we extract and use eight layers from the original LLM.

 \textbf{Baselines.} We compare \sysname against \textit{llama.cpp} in terms of decoding speed and memory usage.
 For perplexity and accuracy evaluation, we use the original LLM, ProSparse, and TEAL as baselines.
-ProSparse and TEAL represent state-of-the-art ReLU-sparse and top-k-sparse LLMs, respectively.
+ProSparse and TEAL represent state-of-the-art ReLU-sparse and Top-K-sparse LLMs, respectively.

 \textbf{Measurement.} Our evaluation focuses on decoding speed, perplexity, accuracy, latency, hit rate, memory cost, power, and energy consumption.
 We use the \textit{clock\_gettime} function to record start and end timestamps, computing latency as the difference between them.
 We measure the total number of decoded tokens and the total decoding time, calculating speed as $N_{tokens}/Latency$.
-We use \textit{lm-eval-harness}, a widely used LLM evaluation framework, to measure perplexity on the WikiText-2 tasks.
+We use \textit{lm-eval-harness}, a widely used LLM evaluation framework, to measure perplexity on the WikiText-2 dataset and accuracy on five downstream tasks: 5-shot MMLU, 5-shot GSM8K, 25-shot ARC Challenge, 25-shot ARC Easy, and 0-shot PIQA.
 We track cache hits and misses, computing the hit rate as $N_{hit}/(N_{hit}+N_{miss})$.
 We analyze memory cost using the Android Studio Profiler.
 We obtaine current and voltage values by reading system files (voltage\_now and current\_now) to calculate power consumption.
 These values are collected every 0.5 seconds on average, and we use the decoding latency to compute the overall energy consumption.